dancancro/great-big-example-application/README.md

 real application than a lot of separate, simplified instructional material.
 And I've discovered that repeating the prevailing process doesn't help either.
 Building go-kart number 1 is great to get you started without too much anxiety, but building go-kart number 2, 3, 4 or 5 isn't going to make you any better able to build real car number 1.
 It just makes you less sure about how to do that because it introduces conflicting advice.
+It's as productive as running the first mile of a marathon over and over and over.

 Hopefully, when the project is done it will make the learning process for others much easier and prepare them to make real things rather than instructional ones.
 I expect it to reduce the time to implement your own real